eddelbuettel/rcppmsgpack/README.md

 ### Author

-Dirk Eddelbuettel
+Dirk Eddelbuettel and Travers Ching

 ### License

 The R package is provided under the GPL (version 2 or later).
-The included MsgPack library is released under the same license as Boost, the BSL-1.0
+The included MsgPack library is released under the same license as Boost, the BSL-1.0.